 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Andrew County, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Andrew County, MO.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a no-obligation case review.
+Our Andrew County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.